-We will be providing reduced childcare provision over the Easter holidays, aside from Good Friday and Easter Monday for those children of critical key workers and vulnerable children.
+We are still continuing to provide childcare for those children of critical key workers and vulnerable children.
 Our opening hours will be 8.45 am until 3.30pm.
-Should you require childcare, please leave a message (01282 426833) or email the school office (email@example.com).
+Should you require childcare, please leave a message (01282 426833) or email the school office (firstname.lastname@example.org).
 Please note, we require prior notice of any childcare needed so that we can arrange the correct staffing.
 Thank you.

 At St James’ Lanehead, we are working through a staged and sensible risk assessment.
-The following measures will be in place from 16th March 2020:
+Despite the school closure the following measures are still in place:

 - Additional cleaning of areas within the building priority of surfaces that are ‘high contact’ areas such as the bathrooms, door handles, telephones.

 - Additional access to hand hygiene around the school building is in place.